tonytw1/osm-jigsaw/README.md

 The graph can be loaded into a JVM with 30Gb of heap.
 This includes all of the point data for every area and every OSM tag for the area entities.

-The [API](https://github.com/tonytw1/osm-jigsaw-api) can resolve a reverse query in around 30ms.
+The [API](osm-jigsaw-api can resolve a reverse query in around 30ms.

-### Deriving a location name from the area hirecacy
+### Deriving a location name from the area hierarchy

 Given a point location it is a cheap operation (vaguly like descending a b-tree) to step down the hirarcy of nested areas in the graph, extracting all of the possible paths down to the smallest area enclosing the point of interest.